opentensor/bittensor/README.md

 </div>

-Bittensor is a p2p-market that rewards the production of machine intelligence with a digital token called Tao.
-Peers in the system train models by mining knowledge from unsupervised datasets to share with others.
-Consumers access the network and distill what they learn into production models.
-The network is collectively-run, open-source, open-access, decentralized, and incentivized to produce state-of-the-art intelligence.
+Bittensor is an machine intelligence market that enables computers and individuals to monetize intelligence production from any computer anywhere in the world.
+Bittensor uses an decentralized incentive mechanism which ensures currency inflation is distributed to peers which add value to the network.
+Consumers stake this currency to gain access to this knowledge.
+The network is collectively-run, open-source, open-access, and decentralized.
 For more info, read our [paper](https://uploads-ssl.webflow.com/5cfe9427d35b15fd0afc4687/6021920718efe27873351f68_bittensor.pdf).

 ## Install